-Fried Fish sticks with french fries, dipped into a homemade Tartar Sauce, that’s what I call summer food!
-In fact fish sticks, better known as fish fingers in India and the UK, have become a very popular beach food dish in Goa and that for a good reason.
+Fried Fish sticks with french fries, dipped into a homemade Tartar Sauce, that's what I call summer comfort food.

 I prepare fish sticks from scratch at least once or twice a month during the hotter days in the year, mostly on a Friday, because Friday is fish day according to our customs in Europe.

-Fish sticks sold commercially are most made with ground fish and the ones made with real fish filet are considered higher quality and are usually market with a seal on the package.
+Fish fingers sold commercially are most made with ground fish and the ones made with real fish filet are considered higher quality and are usually marked with a seal on the package.

-If you are not sure which fish fillet to buy, ask you local fish seller, they will guide you, if you mention that you are planning to make fish sticks.
+If you are not sure which fish fillet to buy, ask you, local fish seller, they will guide you, if you mention that you are planning to make fish fingers.

 Then cover your fish sticks with scrambled raw egg, with your breadcrumbs herb mixture and deep fry until golden crisp.